These are challenging times.

 The coronavirus, COVID-19, has quickly traveled around the world.
 Countries have closed their borders, healthcare services are stretched past their limits, large regions are quarantined, and millions of people are self-isolating at home.

-Still, another challenge seems to be on its way: a global recession.
+Still, another challenge seems to be on its way: a global economic recession.

 The catastrophic effect of the coronavirus is rippling its way through economies, devastating businesses and crippling economic growth.